 For this style of wood leg, you will need to secure the bolt hangers inside the legs.
 These wood legs did not come with screws, but some do.
-Basically the bolt hangers are big ole screws.
-One end is for wood and the other is a bolt with threads that will screw into the tee nut.
+Basically, the bolt hangers are big ole screws.
+One end is for wood, and the other is a bolt with threads that will screw into the tee nut.

 Next, you will need to prepare the wood legs for the tee nuts.
 These are crazy strong anchors that will hold just about anything.
-Because this piece was made from particleboard and it’s super heavy, I chose this method of attaching the wood legs.
+Because this piece was made from particleboard and super heavy, I chose this method of attaching the wood legs.
 Pre-drill the holes and countersink for the tee nuts if you want the legs to be flush.
 Use a hammer to secure the tee nuts into the holes where the legs will screw in.

 Instant Legs On Furniture!

-A New Color For The Nightstand
+A New Paint Color For The Nightstands

 Until the next project… xo, Do